CEM-KEA/whoknows/mandatory_1.md

+## Problems with legacy codebase (listed by severity high->low)
+1. Outdated Language and dependencies

+2. admin password in clear text in codebase

+3. SQL injection

+4. Hashing with MD5

+5. Hardcoded configuration values

+6. no CSFR protection

+7. Single file

 ## Branching strategy
 - What version control strategy did you choose and how did you actually do it / enforce it?